-The financial transactions of the Village of Mooringsport are recorded in individual funds in the fund financial statements.
+The financial transactions of the Village of Doyline are recorded in individual funds in the fund financial statements.
 Each fund is accounted for by providing a separate set of self-balancing accounts that comprises its assets, liabilities, reserves, fund equity, revenues and expenditures/expenses.
 The various funds are reported by generic classification within the financial statements.

-The following fund types are used by the Village of Mooringsport:
+The following fund types are used by the Village of Doyline:

 - Governmental Funds the focus of the governmental funds' measurement (in the fund statements) is upon determination of financial position and changes in financial position (sources, uses, and balances of financial resources) rather than upon net income.
-The following is a description of the governmental fund of the Village of Mooringsport: - General fund is the general operating fund of the Village of Mooringsport.
-It is used to account for all financial resources except those required to be accounted for in another fund. - Proprietary Funds the focus of proprietary fund measurement is upon determination of operating income, changes in net assets, financial position, and cash flows.
+The following is a description of the governmental fund of the Village of Doyline: - a.
+General fund is the general operating fund of the Village of Doyline.
+It is used to account for all financial resources except those required to be accounted for in another fund. - Capital projects funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities with funding provided through the Louisiana Community Development Block Grant Program. - Proprietary Funds the focus of proprietary fund measurement is upon determination of operating income, changes in net assets, financial position, and cash flows.
 The generally accepted accounting principles applicable are those similar to businesses in the private sector.
 The following is a description of the proprietary funds of the Village: - a.
 Enterprise funds are required to be used to account for operations for which a fee is charged to external users for goods or services and the activity (a) is financed with debt that is solely secured by a pledge of the net revenues, (b) has third party requirements that the cost of providing services, including capital costs, be recovered with fees and charges, or (c) establishes fees and charges based on a pricing policy designed to recover similar costs.